fmaida/mastodon2hugo/README.md

 For example:

-Imagine your website is hosted at `https://www.mywebsite.com`, and your username is `johndoe@mastodon.world`.
+Imagine your website is hosted at `https://www.doe.com`, and your username is `johndoe543210@mastodon.world`.

-After running this script, recompiling your site with Hugo, and deploying it, people will also be able to search and find you on Mastodon by using `@johndoe@mywebsite.com`.
+After running this script, recompiling your site with Hugo, and deploying it, people will also be able to search and find you on Mastodon by using `@john@doe.com`.

 Actually any name inserted before your domain name will work, as if it is a *catch-all* address.
-This means that any `@<place your name here>@mywebsite.com` will work.
+This means that any `@<place your name here>@doe.com` will work as well.
 If you need to have different names with different destinations, you'll have to write some client-based code in order to redirect Mastodon properly.

 How does this work exactly?
 ---------------------------